AllenInstitute/skeleton_keys/doc/source/reference/cmds.rst

 Script to perform postprocessing on the long-form morphology feature files (convert to wide format and perform z-score normalization).

+When this script normalizes the values, it normalizes all the values with the same feature name to the same scale.
+This means that, for example, the feature `extent` will be normalized in both `x` and `y` dimensions (i.e., width and height) with the same scale.
+The intention is to avoid overemphasizing differences in particular dimensions where slight differences may not be relevant.

 .. autosummary::
     :toctree: generated/